Near optimal sparsity-constrained group testing: improved bounds and algorithms: Fundamentals of Non-Adaptive Group Testing

 Once we find a large enough set $\abs{V_+(\cG)} \gg n/k$, there will be some infected individuals in $V_+(\cG)$ \whp.
 The main challenge is that in order to find the set of disguised individuals, one uses infected individuals, therefore the events $\abs{V_+(\cG)}$ exceeding a specific size and infected individuals existing in $V_+(\cG)$ are not independent in $(\cG, \SIGMA^*)$.
 This is where the two-round exposure technique, used very prominently in the study of random graphs \cite{Janson_2011}, comes into account.

 More specifically, our analysis will take the following steps in which individuals are randomly infected:

-\begin{enumerate} \item We first mark each individual as infected with probability $\alpha k/n$ for some fixed constant $\alpha \in (0,1)$ and find a set $\cK_1$ of infected individuals whose neighbourhood (the tests they belong to) has certain properties. \item Next, we mark the remaining individuals in the second neighbourhood of $\cK_1$ (hence, we look at the individuals that are contained in the tests together with the vertices of $\cK_1$) as infected with probability $(1 - 2\alpha)k/n$ for establishing the property of being disguised. \item Since each individual is infected with probability at most $\alpha k/n + (1-\alpha k/n) (1-2\alpha) k/n < p$, in the $\{0,1\}$-vector of infected individuals $\SIGMA^*$ that we obtain each individual is infected with probability less than $p$.
-Adding further random infections we can ensure that each individual in $\SIGMA^*$ is infected with probability exactly $p$.
-In addition, these extra infections can only enlarge (or keep unchanged) the set of individuals that are disguised. \end{enumerate}
+\begin{enumerate} \item We first mark each individual as infected with probability $\alpha k/n$ for some fixed constant $\alpha \in (0,1)$ and find a set $\cK_1$ of infected individuals whose neighbourhood (the tests they belong to) has certain properties. \item Next, we mark the remaining individuals in the second neighbourhood of $\cK_1$ (hence, we look at the individuals that are contained in the tests together with the vertices of $\cK_1$) as infected independently with probability $(1 - 2\alpha)k/n$ for establishing the property of being disguised. \item After the previous step, each individual has been infected with probability at most $\alpha k/n + (1-\alpha k/n) (1-2\alpha) k/n < p$. \geb{To attain the desired final distribution of $\SIGMA^*$, we independently mark each individual $i \in [n]$ as infected with probability $p - p_i$, where $p_i$ is the probability already incurred from the first two steps.
+By doing so, the overall distribution of $\SIGMA^*$ is i.i.d.~with probability $p$, as desired.
+While these extra infections are not actually analyzed, the idea is that} they produce the desired overall distribution, while only enlarging (or keeping unchanged) the set of individuals that are disguised. \end{enumerate}